 Hazard of New Entry

-In this case of NASCAR it can be kept in mind that companies are heavily spending for research and development.
-NASCAR ought to likewise work on its media rights policy with Turner Broadcasting System.
+Innovation has impact on almost every service.
+It consists of innovation in service method.
+In this case of Technology Strategy For A Diversified Corporation Case Study Help it can be noted that companies are greatly spending for research and advancement.
+NASCAR should also deal with its media rights policy with Turner Broadcasting System.

 7 P's of Marketing

 The items of Technology Strategy For A Diversified Corporation Case Study Help in its item portfolio are; racing occasions tickets, racing tracks, sponsor's marketing, media rights, licencing NASCAR brand, approving rules for races and ad-space to business online marketers throughout broadcast of NASCAR races.
 (Hanlon, 2018).

 Prices technique of NASCAR for its race occasions tickets is based upon the location and importance of the racing occasions.
 Along with race occasions tickets, NASCAR likewise charge various service fees to its stakeholders and earns income.
 For example it charged approving charges of $1-2 million per race on average in 2005.